“Mom, what are those lines for on the ground? Those are social distancing lines son”

 GeoScan was tasked with mapping an underground tunnel that was constructed back in 1891 in downtown Victoria, BC.

-This tunnel was protruding out from the building and underneath the sidewalk.
+This tunnel in particular was protruding out from the building and underneath the sidewalk.
 As you could imagine over the past 100 years or so, the elements took its toll on the overall structural integrity.
+During that time the tunnel itself will likely not have been accessed, and was almost forgotten about.

-Using Ground Penetrating Radar (GPR), GeoScan was able to map out the tunnel boundary (above ground) and the surrounding subusrface utilities in an effort to help the client with the renovation project and to prevent the sidewalk above from caving in.
+Using Ground Penetrating Radar (GPR), GeoScan was able to map out the tunnel boundary (above ground) and the surrounding subsurface utilities in an effort to help the client with the renovation project.
+As with all subsurface locating, the primary goal is to ensure safety.
+In this case the objective is to prevent the sidewalk above from caving in.

 The image below is raw GPR data from the site, displaying located subsurface utilities as well as the underground tunnel.